Bloom Download App

 • ✓ Apply preventative fungicides before symptoms appear

-ðŸŒą Care Guide: Japanese Spindle Tree
+ðŸŒą How to Care for Japanese Spindle Tree to Prevent Cercospora Leaf Spot?

 💧 How to Water